XVA - Constant Velocity 1

 Comments:

-is greater, and, therefore, so is the slope of the x
+greater, as is the slope of the x

 - See